cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/1-Projects.md

 # What are Projects?

-A Cypress project represents the directory of files and folders which make up your tests.
+A Cypress project represents the directory of files and folders that make up your tests.

 This is often the same repository as your code, but can also be a subfolder or a separate repository altogether.